openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 example picture:

-### To setup appache chainsaw on your computer, follow the following instructons:
+### To setup apache chainsaw on your computer, follow the following instructons:
-1) Download the following version of appache chainsaw from here: https://github.com/tzachi-dar/logging-chainsaw/releases/download/2.0.0.1/apache-chainsaw-2.0.0-standalone.zip (please note this version was changed to fit the openaps project, other releases of appach chainsaw will not work with a rpii).
+1) Download the following version of apache chainsaw from here: https://github.com/tzachi-dar/logging-chainsaw/releases/download/2.0.0.1/apache-chainsaw-2.0.0-standalone.zip (please note this version was changed to fit the openaps project, other releases of appach chainsaw will not work with a rpii).
 1) Unzip the file.
 1) On ypur pc, create a configuration file called openaps.xml with the following data (for example notepad openaps.xml):
     ```